 To remedy this, TasWater constructed a new water treatment plant (WTP) downstream of the existing water intake weir.
 This new WTP is now supplying clean chlorinated water to the Mole Creek community.

-The Department of Health and Human Services (DHHS) completed water quality testing and approved the removal of the Boil Water Alert on 10 July 2017.
+The Department of Health (DoH) completed water quality testing and approved the removal of the Boil Water Alert on 10 July 2017.

 Local resident and President of the Mole Creek Progress Association, Michal Frydrych, believes the end of the Boil Water Alert will help the town provide better services for tourism.

 “It should, by rights, increase the value of properties and the amenities that the town can provide,” he said.

 “People will not rush here to drink the water – we’ve still got to provide other things – but people might be happier to stay a bit longer because there is water available.”